Fraud Blocker Black mould on windows | What causes it and how to remove it

 • Condensation

 Black mould requires constant moisture to thrive.
-If left unregulated can spread from around windows and across paintwork or wallpaper, invading the interior decoration in your home, which can prove costly to restore.
+If left unregulated can spread from around mouldy windows and across paintwork or wallpaper, invading the interior decoration in your home, which can prove costly to restore.

 Bathroom and kitchen windows are the most popular for mould growth.
 These are generally the two environments within any home which have the most moisture-laden air and produce the greatest amounts of condensation.

-Why is black mould around windows bad for your health?
+Is black mould around windows dangerous?

 Black mould has a technical name – ‘Stachybotrys Chartarum’ – and is known to impact air quality and cause problems with breathing.